lukasztecza/dockerWebServerAndVisualizer/README.md

 ```
 bash 3_deploy.sh
 ```
+By default web-server points to fastcgi script on port 9000 of the app container picked by domain name
 ### Using for other apps
 Now you can deploy stacks with your apps for instance your app could look like this
 ```